jordyjwilliams/jordyjwilliams.github.io/_posts/2016-08-16-AECOM_StAlbans.md

 image: "/assets/img/logos/aecom.png"
 ---

-* 4 week placement allowed me to further my knowledge of Acoustic Consultancy.
+* 4 week placement with [AECOM](https://aecom.com/) allowed me to further my knowledge of Acoustic Consultancy.
 * Was specializing in Building Acoustics
 * Had a large range of national and international clients.
 * Unattended and Attended Noise surveys